sympy/sympy/doc/src/explanation/active-deprecations.md

 [  0, 1/z]])
 ```

-or use `legacy_matrix=False` to return the new behavior, which will be return
+or use `legacy_matrix=False` to return the new behavior, which will be to
-a single tuple with the Matrix in the first argument and the convergence
+return a single tuple with the Matrix in the first argument and the
-conditions combined into a single condition for the whole matrix.
+convergence conditions combined into a single condition for the whole matrix.

 ```
 >>> laplace_transform(eye(2), t, z, legacy_matrix=False)